dbbaskette/tap-catalog/docs/index.md

-# backstage catalog
+# Tanzu Application Platform - Catalog

-[Backstage](https://backstage.io/) is an open platform for building developer portals.
+TAP-GUI is the Tanzu Application Platform Portal built on [Backstage](https://backstage.io/) is an open platform for building developer portals.

-More information about the backstage catalog would be listed here.
+TAP